-A study and evaluation of major ethical theories such as moral relativism, Kantian deontology, utilitarianism, natural law theory, and divine command ethics.
-Application of these theories will be made to important ethical issues such as abortion, euthanasia, capital punishment, human cloning, and war.
-This course meets a General Education Core Curriculum requirement.
-Spring.
+A study and evaluation of major ethical theories such as moral relativism, Kantian deontology, utilitarianism, natural law theory, and

 PHIL 340 - Philosophy of Religion (3 cr hrs)

 An examination of the rational justification of religious belief.
 The focus will be on central issues in the Western philosophical tradition such as the nature and existence of God, miracles, the problem of evil, and religious pluralism.
 Fall alternate years.